 almost 3 years by Shelley 1 / 5This garden is a complete mess.
 Must have been lovely once but now the weeds have thoroughly taken over.
 The flower garden is full of golden rod, no other flowers discernable.
 The ponds are overgrown with no water visible.
 The lawned area by the house is the least weedy, the hydrangeas are beautiful in their colour and variety.
 It was all a bit depressing and certainly not worth the Â£3.50 entry fee.

-almost 3 years by Adam Hodge 3 / 5'This is a wild garden' we are told by the gracious lady at the kiosk and evidently a lady of significant plant knowledge, wisdom and years.
+about 3 years by Adam Hodge 3 / 5'This is a wild garden' we are told by the gracious lady at the kiosk and evidently a lady of significant plant knowledge, wisdom and years.

-almost 3 years by John 5 / 5An old fashioned, enchanting place, I will not forget.
+about 3 years by John 5 / 5An old fashioned, enchanting place, I will not forget.
 It's like walking into 4 acres of secret gardens.
 Hydrangeas everywhere, of which I was told by the owner Elizebeth,(who must be in her nineties, and mans the till), there are 270 varieties.
 A very family run house/garden, where her daughter runs the tea room.
 A delight.

 almost 6 years by Michele 5 / 5Our visit to this garden was the best memory I hold of my Spring time trip to England.
 I could have spent all day happily moving slowly through the garden and enjoying our cream tea !
 Meeting and talking with Elizabeth,at length, was the icing on the cake !
 Thank you Elizabeth for giving me such a wonderful heart warming memory of a much beloved country.

 about 6 years by Lel 5 / 5An endearing and enchanting place to visit.
 I went on a wet July afternoon with thunder rumbling in the background, but had such fun wandering through all the different 'rooms' of the garden.